Part of the security infrastructure for AI agents

 @opena2a/aim-core

-Embed identity directly into your application.
+Embed identity directly into a Node.js application.
 Local only library with Ed25519 keys, capability policies, audit logs, and trust scoring.
 No server required.

 npm install @opena2a/aim-core